willyguggenheim/kubify/docs.md

 This should be a Top-Level Repo in your git* org.
 The utopia (repo of repos, clone 1 for everything, including all possible submodule services).
 Automate all the rest of your org's repos in your fork of this repo.  💻💻💻💻💻💻💻💻💻💻💻💻💻💻💻💻

-1 Repo to Rule Them All (When you On-Board at a Company, You ONLY Need to Clone This 1 Repo and run 1 Command, THAT'S ALL IT TAKES, Top-Level Repo in Your Company) ..
-Even if you have 1000 Service Repos, 1000 DevOps Repos and 1000 MLOps Repos, Those All Become Git SubModules to This Repo (You Only Need to Clone This 1 Repo and Run 1 Command to On-Board to a Company, Including Automatic Configuration of Your Developer Environment Without The Need for Admin Rights or Access to Sensitive Environments, Ready to Code within Your First 2 Minutes, Easy to Understand, MAXIMUM CODE and SUPER EFFICIENCY for your super hard-working Devs) !!!!
+1 Repo to Rule Them All (When you On-Board at a Company, You ONLY Need to Clone This 1 Repo and run 1 Command, THAT'S ALL IT TAKES)
+(Top-Level Repo in Your Company) ..
+Even if you have 1000 Service Repos, 1000 DevOps Repos and 1000 MLOps Repos, Those All Become Git SubModules to This Repo (You Only Need to Clone This 1 Repo and Run 1 Command to On-Board to a Company, Including Automatic Configuration of Your Developer Environment Without The Need for Admin Rights or Access to Sensitive PII or Environments!!

+Enable all the your hard working Devs to be their best!!
+So your company can iterate FAST!!

 # What advantages does `kubify start` rapid testing framework give ?